Skip to Content

 Prince of Wales Theatre

-From the creators of South Park (warning: the comedy is very on-the-nose), comes this hilarious musical about two Latter-Day Missionaries who have been posted to a remote Ugandan village.
+From the creators of South Park (warning: the comedy is very on-the-nose), comes this hilarious musical about two Latter-Day missionaries who have been posted to a remote Ugandan village.

 Buy Tickets Here